runo-hr/Diction-and-Dictionary-Scrapping/README.md

 2. Scraping job sites.
 Which jobs are highly promoted across LinkedIn, Glassdoor, JustRemote, GitHUb Jobs, AngelList, Flex Jobs and other sites?

 Currenntly, this project will not answer these questions.
-However, it serves as a baseline or blueprint to solving these and similar web scraping questions.
-How to create this baseline, is what I will be answering in this page.
+However, it serves as a baseline to solving these and similar web scraping questions.
+How to create this baseline, is what I will discuss in this page.

 ## High Level Overview
 ### What will the application be?